 Trust office foundation (STAK)

 You want to give your employees shares in your company.
-And you want your business succession to be properly arranged.
-An administrative office foundation (Stichting administratiekantoor, STAK) will help you with this.
+Or you want your business succession to be properly arranged.
+You can set up a STAK (Stichting administratiekantoor, an administrative office foundation) to help you with this.

 What is a STAK?